cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2024/06/22**: Added `style transfer precise`, offers less bleeding of the embeds between the style and composition layers.
+It is sometimes better than the standard style transfer especially if the reference image is very different from the generated image.
+Works better in SDXL than SD1.5.

 **2024/05/21**: Improved memory allocation when `encode_batch_size`.
 Useful mostly for very long animations.

 **2024/05/02**: Add `encode_batch_size` to the Advanced batch node.
 This can be useful for animations with a lot of frames to reduce the VRAM usage during the image encoding.
 Please note that results will be slightly different based on the batch size.